Recommended: Health, Society and History and one of the following courses: Introduction to Psychology or Social Determinants of Health.

 Apply specific models related to health behavior and its determinants.

 Identify prevention policies for major global public health challenges

-Apply methods in primary and secondary prevention research.
+Use scientific methods in primary and secondary prevention research.

-Debate the implementation of specific screening and vaccination programs.
+Critically evaluate the implementation of specific screening and vaccination programs.

-Design their own theory-based and evidence-based health promotion program.
+Design their own theory-based and evidence-based health promotion program

 Once available, timetables will be published here.